renzsans/renzsans.github.io/_posts/2025-01-19-install-superset.md

 pip install apache-superset
 ```

-Once installed, you will need to defined some mandatory configurations.
-I am assuming you are on a Windows machine as stated in the intro, therefore, we need to manually edit some files to include required configurations.
+You must define a few required configurations after installation.
+As mentioned in the introduction, I assume you are using a Windows machine; as a result, we will need to manually change a few files to add the necessary configurations.

-Assuming your venv is named `superset`, under the folder `\superset\Scripts` you will see multiple `activate` named files with differing file types.
-Open each one using a text editor and add the following lines after the last keyword command *(mostly towards the bottom of the page)*.
-The secret key can be any string you want but be consistent.
+If your venv is also called `superset`, you will notice several `activate` named files with different file types within the `\superset\Scripts` folder.
+After the final keyword command *(usually toward the bottom of the page)*, add the following lines to each one after opening it in a text editor.
+You can use any string as the secret key as long as it remains constant.

 For `activate` bash file *(this is mostly for Linux but lets update it anyway)*:
 ```